CBorowski-dev/docs-operaton-org/content/installation/full/jboss/manual.md

 ```

-### Camunda Spin
+### Operaton Spin

-You can use the Camunda Spin plugin to extend the engine functionality to de-/serialize object variables from and to JSON and XML.
+You can use the Operaton Spin plugin to extend the engine functionality to de-/serialize object variables from and to JSON and XML.
 For more information, see the [Spin Reference]({{< ref "/reference/spin/_index.md" >}}).

 #### Setup Spin